CloudNative-OracleAPAC/CTD3.0/200/202-CecsPCSLab.md

 9. Set the toggle field to **“Initiate Process on Document Arrival”**

-10. Select the Process Name ``xx_Production:Document_Workflow_-_from_Chris 1.0.`` This is how you are linking your folder to the process you want to trigger upon arrival of a document.
+10. Select the Process Name ``xx_Production:Demo_Document_Workflow 0.1.`` This is how you are linking your folder to the process you want to trigger upon arrival of a document.

 11. Select **Save**.
 Reopen the properties to make sure that your settings have been taken into account.
 It should look like this: